 Mini ice maker – My teen loves to chew ice.
 I cannot understand this obsession except that she has braces and the orthodontist told her never to chew ice, so she wants to chew ice.
 There is no other explanation.
 At any rate, she asked me to buy her ice about three times a week at $2 a bag.
 I bought her this nifty little ice maker last summer, and she has used it daily ever since.
 She loves it.
 It makes ice cubes that are just the right size for chewing, and they also fit into the mouth of a water bottle.

-eos Shimmer Lip Balm - Grace loves eos, and she wears it almost every day.
-These particular eos balls are filled with shimmery lip balm which makes them nice for girls who are starting to experiment with a little makeup but not really ready for the whole shebang.
+Burt's Bees Shimmer Lip Balm – Grace loves Burt's Bees because it's all natural, and she wears it almost every day.
+This particular lip balm is shimmery which makes it nice for girls who are starting to experiment with a little makeup but not really ready for the whole shebang.

-Unique nail polish in rose gold, holographic, or multicolor - What I love about this brand is that it is all vegan and cruelty-free.
-Grace loves nail polish.
+Unique nail polish in rose gold or multicolor - What I love about this brand is that it is all vegan and cruelty-free.
+Allie loves nail polish.
 She loves to paint her nails, and the more unique, the better.
 ILNP's polishes are so cool and interesting, and they make great stocking stuffers by themselves or under the tree gifts in packages.

-Unicorn leggings - Every tween girl I know loves unicorns, so these cute leggings are perfect.
-Grace is got a pair in 2017 and is still wearing them.
+Unicorn joggers – Every tween girl I know loves unicorns, so these cute leggings are perfect.
+Grace is got a pair a few years ago and is still wearing them.
+There are tons of different patterns with these pants, including cats, camo, and solid colors.

-Hammock chair - You may be thinking that this gift is a bit young for your tween, but hold on a minute.
+Hammock chair – You may be thinking that this gift is a bit young for your teen, but hold on a minute.
 It's a single person hanging seat.
 That means that no little sibling can climb in and bug her while she's reading or drawing or listening to music, unlike when she's lying in her bed or sitting on the couch.
-This was Grace's #2 requested gift in 2018, right after her Kindle.
+This was Grace's #2 requested gift a couple of years ago, right after her Kindle.
 She has used it every single day since we hung it in her bedroom.
 This was an amazing purchase.

 Games - Emoji UNO would be a great choice for this age group as emojis are big right now.
 There's also a Despicable Me version that I think my girls would prefer.
-Electronic Guess Who is a big hit in our house right now (it's not the same as the traditional version, much sturdier and better), and Grace is finally old enough for Scattergories, 5 Second Rule, and Clue.
-She asked her grandparents for Despicable Me Labyrinth in 2017, but didn't get it, so we bought it a few weeks later.
+Guess Who is a big hit in our house right now, and we're looking at Harry Potter Guess Who.
+Grace is finally old enough for Scattergories, 5 Second Rule, and Clue Master Detective.
+She asked her grandparents for Labyrinth, but didn't get it, so we bought it a few weeks later.
 It's an awesome game that gets harder and harder the more players you have.
 I had my eye on Bounce Off because the first review on Amazon says it's like beer pong for kids, and that was one of my favorite hobbies in college.
-We got it for Valentine's Day in 2018, and the girls, Joe, and I all enjoy playing it together.
+We got it for Valentine's Day, and we all enjoy playing it together.
 Finally, Grace came home from a church event to say that she loved the game Suspend.

-Snoozies slipper socks - I got three pairs of Snoozies in 2017 because my feet are always cold, and I totally and completely love them.
+Snoozies slippers – I get three pairs of Snoozies every fall because I inevitably lose the ones from the year before, and my feet are always cold.
+I am totally and completely in love with Snoozies and keep one pair under my pillow to keep my feet warm while I sleep.
 You can't go wrong with these if your girl likes to wear slippers or socks.
-The ones I've pictured are the pair Grace calls my ruby slippers because they're my favorite, but really, they are all warm and soft and comfy and amazing.
+The ones I've pictured are the pair Grace calls my ruby slippers because they're my favorite, but there are hundreds of different styles, and they are all warm and soft and comfy and amazing.

 A real jewelry box – Our girls are starting to collect more jewelry, and they need a place to store it and keep it organized.
 I think this box is pretty and functional and would be a great starter piece that would hold lots of items for years to come.

-A nice bean bag chair - These chairs are pricey, but they are amazing.
+A sturdy beanbag chair – These chairs are pricey, but they are amazing.
 My kids have had them for about a year, they sit on them every day, and they are not the least bit flattened.
 Sometimes, Grace lines them up side by side and sleeps on them.
 (Allie is still little enough to curl up on just one to sleep.)
-When we were bean bag chair shopping, we decided to go with this brand based on the recommendation of a friend, and we bought them assuming the girls would be able to use them for many years and eventually take them off to college some day.
+When we were bean bag chair shopping, we decided to go with the Amazon Basics brand based on the recommendation of a friend, and we bought them assuming the girls would be able to use them for many years and eventually take them off to college some day.
 That's still the plan.

 Bluetooth headphones – I have these and love them.
 I use them on my daily walk when the kids don't come along.
 They aren't specifically noise cancelling, but because they're big and cover your whole ear, they do a nice job of blocking out sound.
 The sound coming through the headphones is great, and I have listened to both podcasts (speaking) and music.
 No complaints at all.

-Bluetooth speaker - I have an Anker bluetooth speaker and love it, too.
-We use ours in the car to play audiobooks, Sparkle stories, and music from my phone, but tween girls would love to use it in their bedrooms or the backyard or anywhere!
-Anker speakers have awesome, crisp, clear, loud sound that you can hear anywhere.
-If you girl isn't a pink girl, this one comes in silver, gold, and black, too.
+Bluetooth speaker – I have a clip-on bluetooth speaker and love it, too.
+Your girl can use it in her bedroom, the backyard, or anywhere to play audiobooks, podcasts, and music from her phone.
+It can clip on to her backpack, purse, or keys, so it's super convenient and hard to lose.
+These speakers have awesome, crisp, clear, loud sound that you can hear anywhere.
+If she isn't a pink girl, this one comes in thirteen different colors.

-Fidget toys are still very popular, and my daughter has been really wanting this one.
+Fidget toys are still very popular, and my daughter has been really wanting this infinity cube.
 She is getting it in her stocking this year, and I am excited about it because it is heavy and seems to be well made.
-If you are looking for other fidget toys, check out my Amazon list.
+It comes in six different colors.
+If you are looking for other fidget toys, check out my Amazon list or check out this mega list on the blog.

-Just Between Us journal for Mothers and Daughters - I love this idea because girls at this age are starting to feel out their independence and often starting to distance themselves from their moms a little.
+Just Between Use Mother/Daughter Journal – I love this idea because girls at this age are starting to feel out their independence and often starting to distance themselves from their moms a little.
 This journal gives us mothers a no stress way to communicate with them without the pressure of a face to face conversation.

 Crazy Aaron's Thinking Putty – Grace is obsessed with slime and putty.
 She makes it almost every day, and she has asked for Crazy Aaron's the last two years for almost every holiday.
 She already has a bunch, but she always wants more.
 This year, she's asking for Super Scarab, Star Dust, and Jingle.
 Go for the 3.2 oz 4-inch container if you can.
 It makes a nice handful to play with.
 The smaller 2-inch tin is just a dab of putty.

 I asked about good teen girl gifts on Facebook, and one reader said her daughter asked for a popcorn popper.
 I thought this was a brilliant idea - what girl wouldn't be excited about making popcorn for her and her friends, especially if the family doesn't already have a reliable way to make homemade popcorn?
 (Microwave popcorn is full of nasty chemicals, by the way.)
-I think a sleepover gift basket would be an amazing gift - a stovetop popcorn popper (this is the one we have and use weekly), a big bowl (A note - My family uses a Tupperware 8 quart Thatsa Bowl for popcorn because it's huge and amazing and goes in the dishwasher.
-However, it is more than $40, so you may want to go with a smaller one like Rachel Ray's 4 quart Garbage Bowl or this 6 quart popcorn bowl.), popcorn in bulk, some sweet or salty (or both) popcorn seasonings, and an Amazon gift card to stream a new movie or two.
+I think a sleepover gift basket would be an amazing gift - stovetop popcorn popper (this is the one we have and use weekly), a big bowl (A note - My family uses a Tupperware 8 quart Thatsa Bowl for popcorn because it's huge and amazing and goes in the dishwasher.
+However, it is more than $40, so you may want to go with a smaller one like this 4-quart popcorn bowl, popcorn in bulk, some sweet or salty (or both) popcorn seasonings, and an Amazon gift card to stream a new movie or two.
 It's more like an experience than a bunch of stuff destined to become clutter.

 A new toothbrush – I know this is not a sexy or exciting gift, but I don't care.
 My kids brush their teeth badly and subsequently get cavities every couple of years.
 I bought each of them one of these fancy toothbrushes.
 I have one that's a few years old, and I love it because it buzzes to tell me when to switch quadrants in my mouth.
 My dentist recommended it to me, and my teeth have been a lot healthier since I started using it.